yohasebe/rsyntaxtree/docs/documentation.md

 Set `Connector shape` to `none` so that no bar is drawn between a word and its category, and use a small `V spacing`: a derivation is set tight.

+Across the page, use `Tidy layout: low` with a wide `H spacing`.
+A derivation is set as a table, each column as wide as the widest thing standing in it, and that is what `low` does: it pulls the columns together and keeps the words in order.
+`H spacing` then opens every column by the same amount, so the figure grows wider without the rules and the words losing their proportions — the gallery's derivations are set at `2.0`.
+What not to reach for is `Tidy layout: off`, which gives each subtree the width the tree layout allots it: the gaps land wherever the branching happens to put them rather than where the table wants them, and one of them can be several times another.

 Three things a derivation cannot be. `Direction: ltr` is refused, because a rule across the premises needs them side by side. `Hide default connectors` is refused
 too: it draws the connectors in the background colour rather than skipping them,